dmutti/books/JavaScript/The_Good_Parts.md

 ## Array

-* array.concat(item...) -- produces a new array containing a **shallow** copy of this array with the items appended to it.
+* `array.concat(item...)` -- produces a new array containing a **shallow** copy of this array with the items appended to it.
 If an item is an array, then each of its elements is appended individually
-* array.join(separator) -- makes a string from an array.
+* `array.join(separator)` -- makes a string from an array.
 It does this by making a string of each of the array’s elements, and then concatenating them all together with a separator between them.
 The default separator is `,`.
-* array.pop( ) -- makes  an array work like a stack.
-The pop method removes and returns the last element in this array.
-If the array is empty, it returns undefined.
+* `array.pop()` -- makes  an array work like a stack; the pop method removes and returns the last element in this array.
+If the array is empty, it returns undefined
-* array.push(item...) -- appends items to the end of an array. it modifies the array and appends array items whole.
-It returns the new length of the array
+* `array.push(item...)` -- appends items to the end of an array.
+It modifies the array and appends array items whole; it returns the new length of the array
+* `array.reverse()` -- modifies the array by reversing the order of the elements.
+It returns the array
+* `array.shift()` -- removes the first element from an array and returns it.
+If the array is empty, it returns `undefined`; usually much slower than `pop`
+* `array.slice(start, end)` --